Complete Golf Store Business Logo

 The grip refers to where your hands should be on the club when swinging it.
 You want to have both hands close together so that there isn't any space between them.
 The lead hand should be on the top of the club, with the trail (dominant) hand immediately underneath it.

 This allows you to get maximum power from the swing.
-If you don't have a proper grip on your golf club, then you'll lose some distance from your shots.
+If you don’t have a proper grip on your club, you’ll lose some distance from your shots and may end up with all sorts of problems.

 A good way to check if you are gripping the club correctly is by looking at the back of your fingers and thumb.
-They should look like they're touching each other but not overlapping (this is called an overlapping grip [2]).
+They should look like they’re touching each other but not overlapping (which is a different grip called “an overlapping grip” [2]).

 You could also watch this short video (1 minute 45 seconds) from the Golf Channel where Michael Breed teaches proper golf grip.